 Kimi Raikkonen in profile

-Now the sport's elder statesman, F1's Iceman says as little as he did before but the race-winning speed that lit up the sport in the mid-2000s with McLaren and then saw him become world champion in his first spell at Maranello has not been evident since Ferrari rehired him on the back of an impressive two-year stint with Lotus.
+Ferocious, race-winning speed had always epitomised Raikkonnen in the mid-2000s with McLaren and when winning a world championship during his first spell at Maranello, but had not been evident since Ferrari rehired him off the back of an impressive two-year stint at Lotus.

 His debut season with the midfield Swiss team was sensational, the youngster proving within just a handful of races that he was a special talent.